Shopify/mobile-buy-sdk-ios/README.md

 * **Documentation**: This generates appledoc documentation for the framework

-* **Playground**: This is a basic app that depends directly on the `Buy` dynamic framework.
-You may use this app and target to play around with the SDK.
-Be sure not to check in any changes you may have made in files related to this app

 ### Sample Apps

 The repo includes 3 sample apps.
 Each sample apps embeds the dynamic framework and includes readme files with more information: